• Skip to content

 Recruitment opportunities

-You will be involved in interviewing and selecting high-calibre trainees and can take a lead role in developing outstanding staff for the future.
+You will be involved in interviewing and selecting high-calibre student teachers and can take a lead role in developing outstanding staff for the future.

-Many of our trainees are employed in schools where they have completed successful school-based training.
+Many of our student teachers are employed in schools where they have completed successful school-based training.

 Ideas and enthusiasm

-Our trainees have a quality teaching programme that is delivered by staff who have academic research expertise as well as years of classroom experience.
+Our student teachers have a quality teaching programme that is delivered by staff who have academic research expertise as well as years of classroom experience.

 They are enthusiastic, willing to learn and ready to apply and develop their theoretical knowledge in the classroom.
 They also bring with them fresh and innovative ideas, as well as an awareness of current government priorities.